Arafath-CTK/Oculis-PhotoGallery-React/README.md

 1. Create an account on [Unsplash](https://unsplash.com/).
 2. Get an API key from [Unsplash Developers](https://unsplash.com/developers).
-3. Create a `.env` file in the root directory and add:
+3. Create a `.env.local` file in the root directory and add:
    ```bash
    VITE_UNSPLASH_ACCESS_KEY=your_api_key_here
    ```